GpaDoctor/PythonJamfHKIS/README.md

 Change the endpoint in the pro.py file                          endpoint = "/api/preview/mdm/commands"

 All computers have to be within a prestage enrollement in order to run.
 If not, please add them in the prestage, then erase device manually.
+In Prestage Enrollment, under General, in Setup Assistant, enable "Auto Advance through Setup Screen" and set the default Language and Region.
 In Prestage Enrollment, Account Settings tab, under Local User Account Type.
 KEEP local user account creation, do not skip.

 Run the main.py, input a or b for teacher or student, and you are good to go.